sergev/ifcomp/Theory.md

 2. **Compute hash for each line**
 3. **Enter line into hash table**

+This corresponds to **Heckel's Pass 1 and Pass 2** combined, where we build the symbol table (OA/NA arrays in his terminology) with hash-based indexing for efficiency.

 ### Hash Function Details

 The hash function uses standard library hashing to produce consistent hash values.
 Hash codes are compared to maintain sorted order within buckets.

+**Heckel's Observation**: Using hashcodes instead of full text comparison buys:
+- **Greater speed**: Avoids character-by-character comparisons during matching
+- **Storage efficiency**: Only one copy of each unique string stored
+- **Simplicity**: Easier to implement than full text matching

+Heckel noted that with a good hash function (e.g., 20-bit hashcode), the probability of an undetected change is approximately 1 in a million.

 ### Hash Table Structure